 Parental rights can come into question at the time a parent is going through a divorce or if the individual is not the child’s biological parent.
 Under such circumstances, it’s important to establish that you are the legal parent of the child.
 That is where a professional and experienced parental rights lawyer in The Woodlands, TX can help you.

 Understanding your parental rights is important for the health and well-being of your child or children.
-It often means enlisting the help of a qualified Texas parental rights attorney, such as those at Bolton Law.
+It often means enlisting the help of a qualified Texas parental rights lawyer, such as those at Bolton Law.
 The family lawyers at Bolton Law can guarantee your parental rights in many ways including:

 - Child visitation rights